By Adrienne DeWitt, MA, CCC-SLP

 During classroom discussion

-- Model speaking habits that you would like to see in your students, such as speaking slowly and clearly.
+- Model speaking habits that you would like to see in your students, such as speaking slowly and pausing frequently.

 - Give the student opportunities to speak and praise attempts to participate orally.

-- Teach all students how to be excellent listeners by maintaining eye contact, actively thinking about the message of the speaker, and waiting for their turn to speak.
+- Model the good listening skills of maintaining eye contact, actively thinking about the message of the speaker, and waiting for your turn to talk/taking turns when talking.

 -